Documentation Update in Progress

 Interactively debugging a program with TotalView

 The TotalView GUI needs x11 forwarding and interactive access to the machine(s) the program to be debugged is run on.
 Therefore, you need to request an interactive computing session from the Slurm resource manager.
 Below is an example of a request.

 $ srun --pty -t 30:00 -n 4 -p genacc_q /bin/bash

 -p option specifies the queue name.
 The walltime and number of nodes should depend on the job.
 Note that requesting too many nodes and/or too much walltime may greatly increase your wait time (especially in the general access queue).
 This is not a good idea, as you have to wait until the interactive job starts to use TotalView.
 Therefore, select a minimum amount of resources.

-When your interactive session has started (i.e. when you get your terminal prompt back), you are ready to run your program and do some debugging.
-First, load the TotalView module.
+When your interactive session has started (i.e., when you get your terminal prompt back), you are ready to run your program and do some debugging.
+First, load the appropriate module for the TotalView version you would like to use.

 Then, change to the directory where you compiled your program and load the same MPI module used to compile it.
-Run your program with the
+An example session using the code